jlgore/architect-labs/s3-website-hosting/README.md

    - Verify your AWS CLI credentials are configured correctly
    - Ensure you have the necessary IAM permissions
    - Check if bucket policies are properly configured
+   - Verify S3 Block Public Access settings are disabled for the bucket
+   - If you get "BlockPublicPolicy" errors, ensure you've run the put-public-access-block command

 ## Extended Learning